RIBBON OF BLUE, RIBBON OF GREEN GALA

-Our third volume of River Stories is a collection of memoirs, poems, reflections, and artwork about the Charles River by local writers and artists.
-Featuring fine writing and vibrant artwork, it celebrates the Charles River Parklands, and the experiences and memories of those who cherish them.
+Between 2008 and 2015, the Conservancy produced three volumes of River Stories.
+These collections of memoirs, poems, reflections, and artwork about the Charles River by local writers and artists celebrate the Charles River parks, and the experiences and memories of those who cherish them.

-For the most recent volume of River Stories, we are excited to include written pieces from Pulitzer Prize winning authors Megan Marshall and Stephen Greenblatt, NPR’s Tom Ashbrook, architect William Rawn, and many more.
-We are also proud to feature artistic maps from local artists, including award-winning watercolorist Frank Costantino, Tom Gastel, Carolyn Newberger, and others.
+The third volume of River Stories includes written pieces from Pulitzer Prize winning authors Megan Marshall and Stephen Greenblatt, NPR’s Tom Ashbrook, architect William Rawn, and many others, as well as artistic maps from local artists, including award-winning watercolorist Frank Costantino, Tom Gastel, and Carolyn Newberger.

-In 2004 the Conservancy, in collaboration with Revels, began the annual celebration RiverSing as a way to build community in the parklands through an artistic and musical celebration that is free and accessible to all.
-Now part of Revels’ seasonal calendar, RiverSing attracts thousands of people from Boston, Cambridge, and nearby communities each fall to enjoy Boston area choruses and join in participatory singing across the river.
+In 2004 the Conservancy, in collaboration with Revels, began the annual celebration RiverSing as a way to build community in the parks through an artistic and musical celebration that is free and accessible to all.
+Now part of Revels’ seasonal calendar, RiverSing attracts thousands from Boston, Cambridge and nearby communities each fall to enjoy Boston area choruses and join in participatory singing across the river.

-On a Sunday evening in September, RiverSing participants (including many families and children) gather on the shore near the Weeks Footbridge and sing familiar songs.
+On a Sunday evening in September, RiverSing participants (including many families and children) gather at the Herter Park Amphitheatre and sing familiar songs.
 The event concludes with bell ringing and celebratory dancing as the crowd is invited to welcome autumn to the banks of the beautiful Charles River.

 The 18-mile paved (for the most part) path, which stretches along both sides of the Charles River from the Watertown Dam to the Museum of Science and below, is used by as many as 20,000 people a day in good weather.